dlstreamer/dlstreamer/docs/source/get_started/tutorial.md

 as the valid range of values for each property.
 It can be viewed using the command line tool **gst-inspect-1.0**.

-## Introduction to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework
+## Introduction to Deep Learning Streamer (DL Streamer) Pipeline Framework

 Deep Learning Streamer Pipeline Framework is an easy way to construct media analytics pipelines using OpenVINO™ toolkit.
 It